clydebarrow/esphome-docs-hugo/content/components/micro_wake_word.md

   - **id** (*Optional*, [ID]({{< ref "guides/configuration-types#config-id" >}})): The optional ID used for the model actions below.
   - **model** (**Required**, string): This can be one of:

-        - A simple name of a model that exists in the official [ESPHome Models repository](https://github.com/esphome/micro-wake-word-models). e.g. `okay_nabu`.
+        - A simple name of a model that exists in the official [ESPHome Models repository ](https://github.com/esphome/micro-wake-word-models). e.g. `okay_nabu`.
         - A github shorthand URL to a model JSON file. e.g. `github://esphome/micro-wake-word-models/models/okay_nabu.json@main`.